In the first instance, check your inbox and your spam folder. If it’s still not there, contact us and we can help.

 If you change your bank account or card details and you pay a subscription, you will need to let us know as soon as possible via the ‘contact us’ form.

 If you have questions about feedback, or if you are looking for updates on your applications, then come and join us in our Facebook group.
-When you are applying for roles, make sure you utilize all the resources on the website, including the career guides for each area of industry.
+When you are applying for roles, make sure you utilise all the resources on the website, including the career guides for each area of industry.

 You should receive a confirmation email when you submit a job application.
 It’s a good idea to keep hold of each of these emails to keep track of the jobs that you apply for.
-If for some reason you haven’t received an email (check your spam!), let us know via the ‘contact us’ form and we can double-check that it has been submitted for you.
+If for some reason you haven’t received an email (check your spam!), let us know via the ‘contact us’ form and we can double check that it has been submitted for you.

-This generally means that you have either applied for the job already or that you need to become a Pro member in order to apply for that particular job.
+This generally means that you have either applied for the job already, or that you need to become a Pro member in order to apply for that particular job.
 You can check your subscription status by logging into your account and visiting the ‘your subscription’ page./p>

 If you are shortlisted or invited for an interview, the employer will contact you directly.
 We are always in contact with employers throughout the process, so if we have an update we will also post it under the corresponding job post in our secure Facebook group, so make sure you join!

 We try very hard to get you feedback on your applications, especially when you have been unsuccessful, but we do not always get a response from the employer.
-The feedback that we ask for is aimed at helping you to improve future applications and understand how you can make your resume or cover letter stand out from the crowd!
+The feedback that we ask for is aimed at helping you to improve future applications and understand how you can make your CV or cover letter stand out from the crowd!

 If you are applying for anything and everything on the site, there’s a good chance that it’s affecting the quality of your applications and it might be the reason why you aren’t having any luck.
-Always make sure that you tailor your resume and cover letter to each individual job and why not post your resume in our secure Facebook group so that we can give you some advice and support?
+Always make sure that you tailor your CV and cover letter to each individual job and why not post your CV in our secure Facebook group so that we can give you some advice and support?

 Firstly, well done for getting an interview!
-Job advert details are not available on the website once the job has closed, so if you haven’t kept a record of your application, drop us a line via the contact us form and we’ll look into it for you.
+Job advert details are not available on the website once the job has closed, so if you haven’t kept a record of your application, drop us a line via the contact us form (insert link) and we’ll look into it for you.

 NEVER!
 Your application questions are the first filter recruiters use when assessing your suitability for the role, so make sure to make the most out of your answers.
-If one of the questions is asking if you drive - and you do not have a license - think about whether this really is a suitable fit.
+If one of questions is asking if you drive - and you do not have a licence - think about whether this really is a suitable fit.

 It can be hard to know where to start in the film business.
-It's a small industry but incorporates a vast amount of options and career paths.
+Its a small industry but incorporates a vast amount of options and career paths.
 If you can't find the answers you have been looking for on the website or FAQ's, then get in touch with us using [email protected] or join the Facebook group.

 Check out the career guides in the resources section for your first steps and use the recommended reading section to build on your industry knowledge.
-Gaining knowledge of the industry will help you make better-informed choices about your career path.
+Gaining knowledge of the industry will help you make better informed choices about your career path.

 Yes is always the answer to this question.
 Junior roles in all departments will be the first port of call when errands need to be run or vans need to be driven.

 Furthering your development outside the academic environment is hugely beneficial.
-That can be working on short films with a professional crew, looking for work experience during the holiday months or engaging with societies or organisations that can allow you to present certain skills on your resume.
-Being the treasurer for your local or university film society will allow you to add skills to your resume, such as dealing with petty cash, teamwork in bringing an event to fruition and organisation (a requirement for many of the running jobs).
+That can be working on short films with professional crew, looking for work experience during the holiday months or engaging with societies or organisations that can allow you to present certain skills on your CV.
+Being the treasurer for your local or university film society will allow you to add skills to your CV, such as dealing with petty cash, teamwork in bringing an event to fruition and organisation (a requirement for many of the running jobs).